Broadband Backbone for Connectivity, AI, and Digital Access

 Apr 15, 2026 22:56

-Broadband is no longer a luxury but an essential requirement for education, healthcare, e-governance, and business and commerce.
-Broadband is the main driving force on the path toward a Smart Bangladesh.
+In his closing remarks, he stated unequivocally that broadband is no longer a luxury but essential for education, health, e-governance, and commerce.
+Broadband is the main force on the path to a Smart Bangladesh.

-The Minister said the expo is an important platform for the country’s digital advancement, showcasing the real-world applications of modern technologies such as fiber optics, cloud computing, IoT, and artificial intelligence.
+The minister described such expos as an important platform for the country's digital advancement.
+He said, the expo is an important platform for the country’s digital advancement, showcasing the real-world applications of modern technologies such as fiber optics, cloud computing, IoT, and artificial intelligence.

-Faqir Mahbub Anam stated that the government is working to bring high-speed internet to remote areas, make broadband more affordable, and ensure a business-friendly environment.
-He also remarked that employment opportunities will be created through AI and freelancing training in every upazila.
+Faqir Mahbub Anam mentioned that the government is working to deliver high-speed internet to remote areas, make broadband affordable, and ensure a business-friendly environment.
+He also commented that employment will be created by launching AI and freelancing training in every Upazila.

 He called for stronger coordination between the government and the private sector to jointly accelerate the country’s digital development.